juga0/torguts/02-dataflow.md

 **Controller connections** are local connections to a controller process implementing the controller protocol from control-spec.txt.
-These are in `control.c`
+These are in `control.c`.

 **Listener connections** are not stream oriented!
 Rather, they wrap a listening socket in order to detect new incoming connections.
 They bypass most of stream logic.
 They don't have associated buffers.
 They are implemented in `connection.c`.

-[XXX: maybe mention the C structs that encapsulate the above things?]
+[XXXX struct/inheritance diagram]

 >**Note**: "History Time!"
 You might occasionally find reference to a couple types of connections
 > which no longer exist in modern Tor.
 A *CPUWorker connection*